All Hallows by the Tower is associated with the executions on Tower Hill, and has a piece of early Roman pavement in the crypt.

-Temple Church is associated with the Knights Templar, and famously contains stone effigies of eight knights on the floor of the Round Tower.
+Temple Church is famously linked with the Knights Templar, and contains stone effigies of eight slumbering knights on the floor of the Round Tower.

 Arguably the most historic building in London.
-Kings and queens have been crowned here for 1,000 years, and many of our greatest monarchs are buried inside.
+Britain’s kings and queens have been crowned and buried inside here for 1,000 years.

 The most important Catholic church in England has a striking Byzantine exterior.
 Tourists can climb the bell tower for views across London.